 - monopods or tripods

-Please note: Your ticket, was emailed from ato@berkeley.edu.
-If you can not locate your ticket please log into your calbears.com account on a mobile device only, select “My Tickets,” then “Upcoming Events,” from there you can download your ceremony tickets.
+Please note: Tickets will be emailed from ato@berkeley.edu.
+If you cannot locate your tickets, log into your calbears.com account from a mobile device, select “My Tickets,” then “Upcoming Events,” from there you can download your ceremony tickets.

 How do I sign up for Commencement emails?

-If you are a current student who plans to participate in the campuswide Commencement on May 17, 2025, and would like to receive emails about registration, guest tickets, and more, first check all email inboxes, including your spam and promotions folders, for emails from “commencement@our.berkeley.edu” or “commencement@berkeley.edu.”
+If you are a current student who plans to participate in an upcoming campuswide Commencement ceremony and would like to receive emails about registration, guest tickets, and more, first check all email inboxes, including your spam and promotions folders, for emails from “commencement@our.berkeley.edu” or “commencement@berkeley.edu.”
 If you haven’t received an email from this address, fill out this form to make sure you’re included.
-This email list is for graduates only and will be deleted after Commencement.
+This email list is for graduates only and will be deleted after each ceremony.
 Parents and other guests, please contact your student directly for details about the day.

 How do I participate in social media?